jgfoster/PharoGs/README.md

 Like other Smalltalks, message sends in GemStone use dynamic binding to a chain of MethodDictionary instances associated with the Class of the receiver.
 In order to support other dialects and languages (originally [Ruby](https://maglev.github.io)), GemStone method lookup uses not just a selector (as in traditional Smalltalks), but a selector plus an integer **environment** (where the default is 0 for the GemStone Smalltalk class library).
 Each environment has its own MethodDictionary for each Class, and each environment can specify a superclass for method lookup (this does not affect instance variables or other class attributes that are inherited).
 By default, a method will send messages using its own environment, but a special syntax exists to explicitly call another environment.

-Our general approach is to install the Pharo class library into environment 2 (environment 1 is reserved for Ruby), and rewrite any methods required to get things to work.
+Our general approach is to install the Pharo class library into environment 2 (environments 0 and 1 are reserved), and rewrite any methods required to get things to work.
 The rewrite starts with primitives by (1) changing just the number if an equivalent primitive exists; (2) writing equivalent code if possible; and (3) reporting an error if an equivalent operation has not been implemented yet.

 ## Limitation